What will I be doing on Friday, Dec. 7, 2018?

-- Have your ride ready to pick you up from school @ 6:30 pm.
+- Have your ride on-call and ready to pick you up from school @ 6:30 pm.
 NOTE: our arrival time back in Richmond depends on traffic; keep your ride posted so they can be there when we arrive, whether that's earlier or later.

 What should I have - or not have - with me?

 - Sketchbook and assignment, pencils (NO pens), phone/camera, a way to keep time, weather-appropriate clothes (layers; watch the weather forecast), and snacks/drinks for the bus (you will eat lunch at the museum cafe/we do NOT stop for dinner).

-- HAVE: $ for lunch.
+- $ for lunch.
 This is the menu for the Cascade Cafe at the National Gallery.
 No, it's not cheap but if you plan ahead, you can make smart food purchases.
 You are required to check-in with your teacher at this location!

-- HAVE: Additional spending $ if you want to buy something from the museum shops.
+- Additional spending $ if you want to buy something from the museum shops.

 What are the no-nos? (like you don't already know!)